dpausp/ansible-playbook-redmine/README.md

 Full install with all plugins:

     ansible-playbook -i hosts all site.yml

+__Important__

+Currently, only installing components on a single host is supported.
+Please specify the same host for all sections in the hosts file, like in the hosts.example file.
+Support for multiple hosts will be added later.

 You must have "-i" in your Ansible sudo\_flags (in ansible.cfg).
 If not, use something like: